SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Systems with Updated Planet Parameters

 \subsection{HD 160691 ($\mu$ Ara)}

 HD 160691 (Cervantes; $\mu$ Ara; HIP 86796; HR 6585; GJ 691; TIC 362661163) is a G3IV-V star \citep{Gray+2006AJ} at a distance of $d = 15.60 \pm 0.02 \,{\rm pc}$ \citep{GaiaDR3_2022yCat}.
-HD~160691 is a well-known multi-planet system which was first discovered by the Anglo-Australian Planet Search using the UCLES spectrograph \citep{Butler+2001ApJ, Jones+2002MNRAS}.
-Subsequent ground-based observing campaigns (with instruments including HARPS and CORALIE) confirmed four planets in the system \citep{Santos+2004AA, McCarthy+2004ApJ, Pepe+2007AA, Gozdziewski+2007ApJ}, and more recently HST Fine Guidance Sensor astrometry was used to further refine the masses and orbits of the planets \citep{Benedict+2022AJ}.
-By analyzing 161 HARPS RVs in this work, we detected three of the known planets at periods of $P_{\rm b} = 645.87 \pm 0.46 \,{\rm d}$, $P_{\rm d} = 9.6393 \pm 0.0011 \,{\rm d}$, and $P_{\rm e} = 307.52 \pm 0.57 \,{\rm d}$, consistent with previously published results.
-The fourth planet, with a published period of $3947 \pm 23 \,{\rm d}$ ($\approx 10.8\,{\rm yr}$), was not detected in our analysis because the orbital period is approximately equal to the baseline of our observations (11.2 years).
-We did not detect any stellar activity signals.
+HD~160691 is a closely-studied multi-planet system which was first discovered by the Anglo-Australian Planet Search using the UCLES spectrograph \citep{2001ApJ...555..410B, Jones+2002MNRAS}.
+Subsequent ground-based observing campaigns with instruments including HARPS and CORALIE confirmed four planets in the system \citep{Santos+2004AA, McCarthy+2004ApJ, 2007AA...462..769P, Gozdziewski+2007ApJ}, and more recently \textit{HST} Fine Guidance Sensor astrometry was used to further refine the masses and orbits of the planets \citep{Benedict+2022AJ}.
+In this work we analyzed 351 RVs collected over 21 years using the HARPS, PFS, and UCLES instruments.
+We detected all four of the known planets at periods of $P_{\rm b} = 644.93 \pm 0.27 \,{\rm d}$, $P_{\rm c} = 4241 \pm 145 \,{\rm d}$, $P_{\rm d} = 9.6392 \pm 0.0008 \,{\rm d}$, and $P_{\rm e} = 308.54 \pm 0.22 \,{\rm d}$, consistent with previously published results \citep{2007AA...462..769P}.